davWK/GoogleITAutomation/README.md

 *Iterate over each line in the file and put each guest's name into a Python list.*
 *Open the file once again in "write" mode.*
 *Add each guest's name in the Python list to the file one by one.*

+##generate_employee.py

+**Purpose** : The script reads a CSV file containing a list of employees in  organization, counts how many people are in each department, and then generates a report using this information.